Researchers

 Q: Can researchers upload their own data or code to the LTC Data Cooperative Portal?

-A: Additional data sources and prewritten code can be uploaded to the Portal after a review process to ensure alignment with LTC Data Cooperative standards.
+A: Additional data sources and prewritten code can be uploaded to the virtual computing environment (Enclave) after a review process to ensure alignment with LTC Data Cooperative standards.